 There is no data model manipulation, it is a matter of just sending today's date and receiving concluding information.

-Thus and to resolve the above, we create a Global rule that returns Today's Date using the function on the Duration-Date category.
+To resolve the above, we create a Global rule that returns Today's Date using the function on the Duration-Date category.

 In the Expert view go to Business Rules.
 Right-click Expressions under the Business Rules classification and select New Scripting Expression.